Katiechiamaka/Global-Superstore-Analysis/README.md

 - **Profitability and Loss Analysis** – Identified loss-making products, regions, and customers
 - **Operational Analysis** – Analyzed shipping modes, discount impacts, and regional performance

+# Data Cleaning And Preparation
+To ensure accurate and reliable insights, the dataset underwent the following steps:
+- Conducted data inspection to understand structure and relationships.
+- Handled missing values, and checked for duplicate records.
+- Standardized categorical data types.
+- Cleaned inconsistent text entries (regions, product names, etc.).
+- Created calculated metrics such as Profit Margin (%).
+- Extracted Year and Month from Order Date and Shipment Date for time-based analysis.

 # Data Modeling
 - **Model Type:** Star Schema